barotto/IBMulator/BUILD_LINUX.md

 If you are going to compile using your own version of SDL2, you should compile SDL2 with xinerama and xrandr, otherwise you could experience many problems switching to fullscreen, at least on NVIDIA cards with closed drivers.

-If you're using Ubuntu 14.04 you can install GCC 4.9 from the Toolchain PPA.

 ### libRocket